dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 - If inter-canister calls are made to potentially malicious canisters, this can lead to DoS issues or there could be issues related to candid decoding.
 Also, the data returned from a canister call could be assumed to be trustworthy when it is not.

-- If a canister is called with a callback, the receiver can stall indefinitely if the peer does not respond, resulting in DoS.
-A canister can no longer be upgraded if it is in that state.
-Recovery would involve reinstalling, wiping the state of the canister.
+- When another canister is called with a callback being registered, and the receiver stalls the response indefinitely by not responding, the result would be a DoS.
+Additionally, that canister can no longer be upgraded if it has callbacks registered.
+Recovery would require wiping the state of the canister by reinstalling it.
 Note that even a trustworthy canister could have a bug causing it to stall indefinitely.
 However, such a bug seems rather unlikely to occur.

 - In summary, this can DoS a canister, consume an excessive amount of resources, or lead to logic bugs if the behavior of the canister depends on the inter-canister call response.